 Biologic, immunosuppressive drugs currently on the market can help people with certain autoimmune disorders, such as Crohn’s disease and psoriasis, but they are often ineffective or come with unwanted side effects, such as an increased risk of infection.

 So Why Don’t I Have the Disease My Father Does?

 While diseases can be passed down from parent to child, that doesn’t automatically mean you'll get the disorders your parents suffer from.

 Many autoimmune diseases are brought out by other risk factors, some of which are preventable.
 The most common preventable aggravators of autoimmune diseases include infections, smoking, and heavy alcohol consumption.

 Autoimmune disorders can also be risk factors for other diseases.
-One recent study concluded that autoimmune disorders and infections during childhood are risk factors for mood disorders, such as depression and bipolar disorder.
+One that autoimmune disorders and infections during childhood are risk factors for mood disorders, such as depression and bipolar disorder.